Tracque/PLD-Wrapper/README.md

-The main program, which should be the most intuitive (if at times a little clunky) to use, is PLD-Wrapper.py.
+PLD-Wrapper.py provides an intuitive, simple GUI to interact with.
+The intention is that this script allows users to get comfortable with the input formatting and perhaps run some easier diagrams.

-The GUI-less version of the program, which is more stable and is intended to be more convenient for those who are confident with programming, or are running in a headless instance, is PLDManager.py.
+PLDManager.py is intended to be the main script for users to use and it is recommended that you use this script for all serious calculations.
+It includes several optimisations not made to PLD-Wrapper.py, the logic being that any large calculations are probably being run on a headless instance such as a compute cluster anyway.

 The script intended for use if the program does not terminate and you thus end execution early, is PLDCleanup.py. (currently this is only compatible with use of PLD for a Feynman diagram)

 The script to calculate the PLD with a custom (manually input) polynomial, is PLDCustom.py.
+It functions nearly identically to PLDManager

 Finally, the "Slurm Scripts" show an example of how the PLD-Wrapper program may be adapted for use with a compute cluster.